Can I refinance to consolidate debt into my home loan?

 Most people choose to roll multiple forms of unsecured debt into their mortgage, creating one simple monthly repayment.

-Since you are making one monthly repayment, you can reduce the amount of interest you pay, making it an attractive option.
+Since you are making one monthly repayment, you’re effectively reducing the interest you’re paying on your more expensive debts making it an attractive option.

 If bills are rolling in and you have lost count of how many accounts are due it may be time to consolidate your debts into one loan.

-Most people tend to ignore the state of their finances until consolidation is no longer an option and they find themselves signing a debt agreement.
+Most people tend to ignore the state of their finances until consolidation is no longer an option and then find themselves signing a debt agreement.

 Applying for a debt consolidation loan now will help you regain control of your financial situation and reduce your debt.